friedice5467/FrostFlow/README.md

 # React Messaging Application

 ## Overview
 This application is a comprehensive solution for real-time user communication.
 It is built with a React frontend and an ASP.NET Core backend, providing a robust architecture that ensures efficient performance and scalability.
-The application leverages ASP.NET Identity for user authentication, providing secure login and registration over HTTPS.
+The application leverages ASP.NET Identity and JWT (JSON Web Tokens) for user authentication and authorization, providing secure login and registration over HTTPS.

 ## Features

-- **User Authentication/Authorization**: Secure user authentication is implemented using ASP.NET Identity.
-Users can register and login to access the application.
+- **User Authentication/Authorization**: Secure user authentication and authorization are implemented using ASP.NET Identity and JWT tokens.
+Users can register, login, and access the application with secure token-based authentication.

 - **Direct Messaging**: The application enables direct, real-time messaging between users.
 This allows for instant communication, improving the efficiency and effectiveness of user interactions.